Blitz3r123/rtiperftest/srcDoc/index.rst

-RTI Perftest is a command-line application that measures the Latency and Throughput of very configurable scenarios that use RTI Connext DDS middleware to send messages.
+*RTI Perftest* is a command-line application that measures the latency and throughput of very configurable scenarios that use *RTI Connext DDS* to send messages.

 Table of Contents
 =================